England women’s national team star Beth Mead joins a growing list of top players who will miss out on the World Cup this summer due to injury.

 England defender Lucy Bronze underwent knee surgery in April after she went down during the Champions League semifinals, but Barcelona head coach Jonatan Giráldez downplayed the injury.

-Bronze is “completely recovered and available” for Barcelona in the Champions League final on June 3, she told reporters on May 26.
+Bronze is “completely recovered and available” for Barcelona in the Champions League final on June 3, she told reporters on May 26, and she is on England’s World Cup roster.